cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 Res = bool
 ```

 and add the where-clause constraints as children of the impl block.
 Notice the constraint `Res: IntoResponse`, given that `Res = bool`, the constraint requires that booleans implement `IntoResponse`, but they don't.
-This is one of the root causes of the error and we shal look at how to fix the problem in the following section.
+This is one of the root causes of the error and we will look at how to fix the problem in the following section.
 But before we jump back to the code and start fixing issues, let's reflect on the Argus interface and see how we can reach the same conclusion faster.

 ![Search tree found impl](assets/axum-hello-server/top-down-error-highlighted.png =600x center)